sylabs/singularityce-community/meetings_2022.md

 **This meeting will be recorded**

 1. **Show and Tell** - Demonstration of using cgroups resource limits with SingularityCE, and preview of rootless cgroups under 3.10.
+2. SingularityCE release / development update.
-2. SingularityCE roadmap update & discussion.
+3. SingularityCE roadmap update & discussion.
-3. Any other business / questions.
+4. Any other business / questions.

 ### Links